Lab 2.2 Using fitting as a tool, not like a fool

 Q1: What does the fit look like?
 The variable nervegof is the "goodness of fit" parameters; it is a data structure with multiple entries, including the summed squared error between the data and the fit (parameter sse).
 What is the summed squared error between the data and the fit in this case?
 Is the fit what you expected?

 Let's design our fit so we can watch it happen over time.
 What will happen is that the fitting algorithm will start off with our initial guess, and vary each parameter up and down slightly to see which direction reduces the error between the fit and the data.
 Then, it will adjust its guess slightly in that direction, and keep moving, until the error is as small as it can get.
 So that we can see the process happen, we'll pause with the pause command (which pauses the number of seconds requested).
-Here is a function to perform the fitting while we watch (watchfithappen.m, I recommend putting it in your stats folder):
+Here is a function to perform the fitting while we watch (watchfithappen.m, please put it in a new package called +fit):

 Now let's try using it to fit our data: